Tion Wayne: Early life

 Dennis Junior Odunwo was born in Edmonton, North London.
-His parents are Yoruba immigrants from Nigeria.
+His parents are Nigerians of Yoruba origin.
 His mother was a nurse and his father was a computer engineer.
 He is a middle child and wanted to become an accountant.

 Career

 Odunwo began to make a name for himself in the music scene in 2010 after dropping a handful of videos on YouTube.
 By 2014, he had released his first mixtape, titled Wayne's World.
 Odunwo slowly began building a loyal following.
 By 2016, he had supported artists such as American rapper Rick Ross and Ghanaian artist Sarkodie.
 His follow-up mixtape, Wayne's World Vol. 2, was also released that year.
 In 2017, Odunwo released Transition EP.
 He made his UK Singles Chart-debut in early 2019 when he was featured on London-based group NSG's single "Options", which peaked at number seven.
 He also released Wayne's World 3 in 2019.
+Additional singles that year included "Drive By" featuring Swarmz and "2 on 2" with Jay1.

 His single "Keisha & Becky" with fellow British rapper Russ Millions also reached the UK top 10, peaking at number seven.
 In 2020, Odunwo was featured, alongside rapper and singer Swarmz, and rapper KSI's single "Houdini".
 The single peaked at number six in the UK Singles Charts.
 Soon after that, he released his single "I Dunno" featuring Dutchavelli and Stormzy, which also reached the UK top 10, peaking at number seven.

 In 2021, Tion Wayne released "Body", a second collaboration with Russ Millions.
 A remix was released on 22 April.
 The song charted at number 1 on the UK Singles Chart, becoming the first UK drill song to chart at number 1.

 In May 2023, Tion Wayne went to the residence of late rapper Sidhu Moose Wala at his village in Punjab, India.
 He also went to pay his respect to his parents and film a music video for the song "Healing".
 Tion Wayne and Moosewala previously collaborated on the track "Celebrity Killer" in 2021.